dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 }
 ```

-A static extension declaration is associated with an _on-class_ (as opposed
+A static extension declaration is associated with an _on-declaration_ (as
-to a plain extension declaration which is associated with an on-type).
+opposed to a plain extension declaration which is associated with an
+on-type).
+In the example above, the on-declaration of `E1` is `Distance`.

+When the on-declaration of a static extension declaration is a generic
+class `G`, the on-declaration may be denoted by a raw type `G`, or by a
+parameterized type `G<T1, ..
+Tk>`.

+When the on-declaration is denoted by a raw type, the static extension
+cannot declare any constructors, it can only declare static members.
 In
-the example above, the on-class of `E1` is `Distance`.

-When the on-class of a static extension declaration is a generic class `G`,
-the on-class may be denoted by a raw type `G`, or by a parameterized type
-`G<T1, ..
-Tk>`.

-When the on-class is denoted by a raw type, the static extension cannot
-declare any constructors, it can only declare static members.
-In this case
-the type arguments of the on-class are ignored, which is what the `static`
+this case the type arguments of the on-declaration are ignored, which is
-members must do anyway.
+what the `static` members must do anyway.

-When the on-class is denoted by a parameterized type `T`, constructors in the
+When the on-declaration is denoted by a parameterized type `T`,
-static extension must return an object whose type is `T`.
+constructors in the static extension must return an object whose type is
+`T`.

 For example: